alchemist-compiler/alchemist-grammar2md/README.md

-# grammar2md
+# Alchemist grammar2md
-A Python library to generate Markdown files from grammar files.
+Libraries and utilities to generate Markdown files from grammar files for the Alchemist compiler infrastructure.